The Senior Health Plan medication therapy management program helps you get the greatest health benefit from your medications by:

 Different doctors may write prescriptions for you without knowing all the prescription drugs and/or OTC medications you take.
 For that reason, a pharmacist will:

-Please contact us if you would like additional information about our program, or if you do not want to participate after being enrolled in the program.
-Our number is 1-844-635-3406, 24 hours a day, 7 days a week.
-(TTY users, call 711), Monday – Friday, 8am to 8pm CST.
+Please contact Customer Service if you would like additional information about our program, or if you do not want to participate after being enrolled in the program.
+Our number is 1-844-635-3406 (TTY users, call 711) 24 hours a day, 7 days a week.

 If you would like to contact Senior Health Plan via mail, please use the following address: